slashben/beat-ac-cosign-verifier/README.md

-# Beating container signature validation in Kubernetes Admission Controllers
+# Bypassing container signature validation in Kubernetes Admission Controllers

 This repository contains all the scripts and artifacts which you need to re-run the proof of concept attack which I did on a Kubernetes cluster and Kyverno Admission Controller.